detailstech93/Youtube-policy/README.md

 ### Testing
 - Products may undergo real stress testing, and we are not responsible for damage caused by normal or heavy use.
 - For pre-production samples, this will be clearly stated in the video, along with a note that the final product may differ.
+In the event of substantial differences between the pre-production sample and the final retail version, the channel reserves the right to clarify this to the audience via an update in the description box or the comments section.

 ### Returns
 Samples are only returned if two conditions are met together: there is a prior written agreement, and the company covers the full shipping cost.